tchajed/specious-db/README.md

 We are aiming for the following basic design:
 - crash safety using a write-ahead log
-- transactional writes (which use the same transaction)
+- transactional writes
+- concurrent reads while writing to disk
 - recovery
 - background compaction